artndev/artndev-blog-v2/README.md

 ## Dependencies

 - Install [Git](https://git-scm.com/) on your machine to clone the Github repository.
-- Install [Docker](https://www.docker.com/) (Docker Desktop or Docker Engine on Linux) on your machine to build and run the project locally.
+- Install [Docker](https://www.docker.com/) (Docker Desktop or Docker Engine on Linux) on your machine to build and run the application locally.

 ## Clone Repository